Gari Melchers Biography | Oil Paintings

 8-11-1860 Detroit, USA - 11-30-1932 Falmouth, USABack to Artist IndexView Artists Paintings

-The son of German-born American sculptor Julius Theodore Melchers, Gari Melchers was a native of Detroit, Michigan, who at seventeen studied art at the Kunstakademie Düsseldorf under von Gebhardt and is associated with the Düsseldorf school of painting.
-After three years went to Paris, where he worked at the Académie Julian, and the Ecole des Beaux Arts, where he studied under Lefebvre and Boulanger.
+Gari Melchers was the son of German-born American sculptor Julius Theodore Melchers, at seventeen his father sent him to study art at the Kunstakademie Düsseldorf under Eduard von Gebhardt.
+Three years later he traveled to Paris, to study at the Académie Julian, and the Ecole des Beaux Arts, under Lefebvre and Boulanger.

-Attracted by the pictorial side of Holland, he settled at Egmond.
-In 1882, Gari Melchers presented The Letter, painted the previous year in Brittany, at the Paris Salon; this first presentation by a young artist was well received.
+Attracted by the picturesque countryside of Holland, at the age of twenty-one, he settled at Egmond.
+In 1882, Gari Melchers exhibited at the Paris Salon, The Letter, which was painted the previous year in Brittany.
 In 1884, he founded an art colony at Egmond-aan-Zee in Holland with American artist George Hitchcock.
-His first important Dutch picture, The Sermon, brought him favorable attention at the Paris Salon of 1886.
+His first important Dutch painting, The Sermon, brought him favorable attention at the Paris Salon of 1886.

-Influences: Eduard von Gebhardt, Jules Joseph Lefebvre, Gustave Boulanger
+Artists Influencing Gari Melchers: Eduard von Gebhardt, Jules Joseph Lefebvre, Gustave Boulanger.